 Best Management Practices for Water Quality (BMPs)

 The BMP Field Guide is a practical tool for loggers, foresters and landowners.
-It presents suggestions, guidelines and technical references on a variety of timber harvesting practices.
+It presents suggestions, guidelines and technical references on a variety of water protections.
 The guide is to be used as a menu of options to protect soil water and timber resources from loss or degradation.

 Wood Products Industry Facilities /Statistics/Assistance

-Two directories are maintained that describe and detail the various manufacturers of wood products in New York State.
+Two directories are maintained that detail many of the various manufacturers of wood products in New York State.
 The directories serve two purposes.
-First, directories serve as a mailing list for various surveys or when important information needs to be sent to industry.
+First, they serve as a mailing list for various surveys or when important information needs to be sent to industry.
 Second, the directories are disseminated to manufacturers and buyers of wood products in order to facilitate the linking of buyers and sellers of wood products.